Before You Arrive

 You will find more information regarding locations and visa wait times on the individual Embassy websites.

-Preparing to Enter the United States - Custom Border Protection
+Preparing to Enter the United States - Customs and Border Protection

 The United States has rules and restrictions about who can enter, what activities are permitted, and what is required for each length of stay.
 You need to be aware of the many rules as you prepare to enter the United States.